Quickback Docs

 What's Still Protected with guards: false

-Even with guards: false, system-managed fields are ALWAYS protected:
+Even with guards: false, system-managed fields are ALWAYS protected.
+This includes:

 Ownership Auto-Population

-When PUT creates a new record, ownership fields are auto-set from context:
+When upsert creates a new record, ownership fields are auto-set from context:

 // Server creates: